How To Relieve Gastrointestinal Distress

 Tips for relieving gastrointestinal distress:

-- Revert back onto the FODMAP elimination diet.
-Going back onto a strict elimination diet for a few days can help reduce symptoms and give your body a chance to calm down.
+- Revert back onto the low FODMAP diet.
+Going back onto a strict low FODMAP diet for a few days can help reduce symptoms and give your body a chance to calm down.

 - Apply direct heat to your lower abdomen.
 Applying direct heat can help relax muscles, relieve bowel spasms and reduce stress (1).
 Try using a hot water bottle, reusable heat pack, or electric blanket to ease symptoms.
 A hot bath is another good heat option.

 - Peppermint oil capsules.
-Peppermint oil capsules have been proven to help reduce IBS symptoms through reducing bowel spasms (1 3).
+Peppermint oil capsules have been proven to help reduce IBS symptoms by reducing bowel spasms (1 3).
 Look for enteric-coated peppermint capsules.
 These can be an effective short-term treatment.

 - Use anti diarrhea medication.
 If you are suffering from diarrhea then antidiarrheal drugs such as Loperamide (Imodium) or Lomotil can be useful.
 These drugs will help slow the diarrhea by reducing the secretion of fluid by your intestines (1).
 This is only a short term solution, long term use of antidiarrheal drugs needs to be discussed with your doctor.

 - Fibre supplement & laxative.
 If you are suffering from constipation then you might need a fibre supplement and laxative to help you become regular again (1).
 Talk to your doctor or pharmacist about what is right for you.

 - Nonprescription antigas medications.
 If you are having issues with gas then non-prescription medications containing simethicone or bismuth might be worth investigating (2).
 Just be aware that these medications can contain sorbitol or other polyols so check the ingredients carefully.